Start a Child Care Program

 Licensed Family Child Care: A licensed family provider can care for a maximum of 4 to 8 children, depending on the children’s ages.
 This care is usually offered inside the child care provider’s home.
 Children of all ages can be cared for in the same space.

 Licensed Group Child Care: Group child care programs care for 9 or more children.
-Their maximum size is determined by the space available in the care environment and the number of staff members.
+Their maximum size is determined by the space available in the care environment.
 This care usually takes place in a commercial building specifically used for child care.
 Children typically stay in one classroom with consistent classmates and teachers/care providers and transition to new developmentally appropriate classrooms as they grow older.
 At all times, staff must maintain staff-to-child ratios and maximum group sizes based on the age of the children.

 Visit our Resource Center for more pre-licensing resources, including licensing checklists